Falls Road, Belfast: Recreation and culture

-The Áras Uí Chonghaile/James Connolly Visitor Centre is located near the top of the Donegall Road.
-This centre is dedicated to the life and work of James Connolly who lived nearby for a period in the early years of the twentieth century.
+The Áras Uí Chonghaile (James Connolly Visitor Centre) is located near the top of the Donegall Road.
+This centre is dedicated to the life and work of James Connolly, who lived nearby for a period in the early years of the twentieth century.

 There are several large bars in the middle Falls area.
 These include the Beehive and the Red Devil – An Diabhal Dearg, at the top of Broadway, and the Rock Bar at the top of the Donegall Road.
 The Rock Bar is described as the oldest bar on the Falls Road.
 It was subjected to a loyalist attack with an RPG rocket in 1994 but survived and no customers were injured.

-The Broadway Cinema which was situated near Beechmount was the largest of Belfast's suburban cinemas when it opened in 1936.
+The Broadway Cinema, which was situated near Beechmount, was the largest of Belfast's suburban cinemas when it opened in 1936.
 It closed in 1972 after a bombing.
-Nearby is the Falls Women's Centre/Ionad Mhná na bhFál which was established in 1982.
+Nearby is the Ionad Mhná na bhFál (Falls Women's Centre), which was established in 1982.

-On the Donegall Road, is the former site of Celtic Park.
+On the Donegall Road lies the former site of Celtic Park.
 This was originally a football stadium and the home of Belfast Celtic F.C.
 It was also the first greyhound racing track to open in Ireland.
 The stadium closed in 1983 and is now the site of a shopping centre.

 Upper Falls

 This section stretches from the Whiterock Road to the Andersonstown Road.
 As its name implies, the Andersonstown Road leads to the Andersonstown district and then out of the city.
-At the junction with the Glen Road was located the Andersonstown RUC station which was the most attacked police station in Northern Ireland.
+At the junction with the Glen Road was located the Andersonstown RUC Station which was the most attacked police station in Northern Ireland.
 It was closed and demolished in 2005.
-The Glen Road runs for almost three miles passing the junction with Monagh By Pass/Kennedy Way, then Shaw's Road and Suffolk Road until it changes name to Colinglen Road.
-For much of the route in forms the northern boundary of Andersonstown and then Lenadoon.
+The Glen Road runs for almost three miles, passing the junction with Monagh By Pass/Kennedy Way, then Shaw's Road and Suffolk Road, until it changes name to Colinglen Road.
+For much of the route, it forms the northern boundary of Andersonstown and then Lenadoon.

 Schools

-St. Louise's Comprehensive College which was one of the largest girls schools in Europe with over 2,000 pupils is located in this area.
-In 2019, it was decided to admit boys and to reduce the overall student numbers to 1500.
-Nearby is located St. Kevin's Primary School which was established in 1933.
+St. Louise's Comprehensive College, which was one of the largest girls schools in Europe with over 2,000 pupils, is located in this area.
+In 2019, it was decided that it would admit boys and reduce the overall student numbers to 1,500.
+Nearby is located St. Kevin's Primary School, which was established in 1933.
 There is also the St. Maria Goretti Nursery School on the Whiterock Road.